-- The facts, concepts, principles and theories relevant to the broad area of Biotechnology. - The professional and ethical responsibilities of the Biotechnologist. - Current themes and/or insights, at/or informed by, the forefront of the Biotechnology Industry and its related disciplines. - The techniques applicable to the area of Biotechnology. - Processes which facilitate the critical evaluation of research, scholarship and methodologies within the area of Biotechnology.
+- The facts, concepts, principles and theories relevant to the broad area of Biotechnology. - The metabolic strategies to be employed for bioreactor design, scale-up and downstream process. - The professional and ethical responsibilities of the Biotechnologist. - Current themes and/or insights, at/or informed by, the forefront of the Biotechnology Industry and its related disciplines. - The techniques applicable to the area of Biotechnology. - Processes which facilitate the critical evaluation of research, scholarship and methodologies within the area of Biotechnology.